Azure/vm-scale-sets/preview/upgrade/readme.md

 ```

+## Notea
+- Do not use for production workloads while in preview - no SLA or guarantees.
-Note: While in limited preview, automatic OS upgrades only support 3 OS skus (see below), and have no SLA or guarantees.
-We would love to get your feedback, but do not use for production workloads.
+- Initially automatic OS upgrades only support 3 OS skus (see below)

-Last update: 10/30/17.
+- Autoscale is not yet supported, and will fail when auto or rolling upgrade is configured.

 ## Pre-requisites
 Automatic OS upgrades are offered when the following conditions are met: